Weather Info

 DO NOT rely on internet trip planners to navigate the woods.
 DO NOT try to cross the District during the Winter, late Fall, or early Spring unless you know exactly what you are doing and have your Common Sense pulled up tight.
 Use Highway 26 or 22.
 That’s what they’re for.

-Here is a link to the map viewer for the website that is displaying the current modeled snow depths.
-This is based on computer modeling, not actual observations, but has been shown to be reasonably accurate.
+The map below was created by computer modeling, not actual observations, but has been shown to be reasonably accurate.
 Please do not rely on this data as the actual conditions you will run into, it should be more of a general idea of how much snow is on the ground.